tencalink0/login_website_template/README.md

-# H1 Website Login System
+# Website Login System

-## H2 Description:
+## Description:
-To create a simple Login System using NodeJS as a proof of concept
+To create a simple Login System using NodeJS as a proof of concept.

-## H2 Features:
+## Features:
 - Created with **ESModules**
 - Dynamic HTML file reading
 - **Sha-256** Password Encryption
 - **MYSQL** integration

+## Uses:
+This software is unlicensed so use as you wish.
+I would like credit but it's up to you.
+Code has been <sub><sup>attempted</sup></sub> to be made as modular as possible.